Frontline Response Fund Grant Applications

 FRONTLINE RESPONSE FUND PURPOSE

-Front and Centered, a statewide coalition of grassroots organizations based in and led by communities of color, has created a Frontline Response Fund to provide immediate and direct assistance to groups working to respond to the COVID-19 crisis throughout Washington State, due to the financial, social and health impacts of the coronavirus on indigenous people and communities of color.
+Front and Centered, a statewide coalition of grassroots organizations based in and led by communities of color, has created a Frontline Response Fund to provide immediate and direct assistance to groups working to respond to acute environmental challenges such as wildfires and COVID-19.
 It is intended to support groups which have been affiliated with Front and Centered as collaborators and partners and groups which may align with our vision and values, and may be interested in joining the coalition.

 In order to move resources quickly and not further burden organizations on the frontlines of the pandemic, funding partners are not hosting a formal application process at this time.
 Instead, member organizations and groups WORKING AND BASED OUT OF WASHINGTON STATE that have pressing needs related to the COVID-19 crisis response can submit their requests online via our web portal or through email [email protected] to receive next steps in the process.